instride-ch/pimcore-data-definitions/README.md

  - Href -> solves the connection from an ID to an actual Pimcore Objet
  - MulitHref -> same as href, but for multihref fields

-## Setter
-A Setter sets the data to the object as it would be needed.

- - Objectbrick -> saves the data to an objectbrick
- - Localizedfield -> saves the data to the specific language field
- - Classificationstore -> Saves the data to a classificationstore field
- - Fieldcollection -> Saves the data to a fieldcollection

 This probably doesn't satisfy your needs.
 But you can also write your own Interpreters.
 You just need to create a new class within the "ImportDefinitions\Model\Interpreter" namespace and call